Solid Wood Floors

 Prefinished Wood Floors

 There are two types of hardwood flooring: unfinished and prefinished.
-It is faster to install the prefinished and also less labor intensive.
-This is because the finish is already applied and it just needs to be installed.
-However the beauty of a sanded finished hardwood floor cannot be matched with prefinished flooring.
+It is faster to install the prefinished and also less labor-intensive.
+This is because the finish is already applied, and it just needs to be installed.
+However, the beauty of a sanded finished hardwood floor cannot be matched with prefinished flooring.
 Always remember: The quality of the finished floor is directly related to the quality of the subfloor!

 They are also very easy to install and eliminate the need for messy sanding.
-Most pre-finished floors done within the last ten years are urethane finished.
+Most prefinished floors done within the last ten years are urethane finished.
 Test this by placing a few drops of water on an obscure area.
 If the area turns white after 15 minutes, you have a waxed finish.
 Older floors are likely to have shellac or varnish finishes.
-Unfortunately these do not work well with the newer urethane finishes and must be completely removed if you want a urethane finish.
+Unfortunately, these do not work well with the newer urethane finishes and must be completely removed if you want a urethane finish.
 There is also likely to be some amount of aluminum oxide in the newer prefinished floors.

 Styles of Wood Floors

 Strip Flooring: Strip flooring ranges from 1-½" to 3″ wide, and creates a linear effect in a room, often making the room appear larger.
 Strip flooring generally is considered "traditional" wood flooring.

 Plank Flooring: Plank flooring typically ranges from 3″ to 7″ wide.
 While plank flooring is linear, like strip flooring, its wider widths often create a more casual look.

 Parquet Flooring: Parquet flooring can vary in size and usually generates a geometric, non-linear look.
 Parquet flooring can be simple in design or somewhat complex.